VladCuciureanu/SwaggerUIWatch/README.md

 # ⏱️ SwaggerUIWatch

-this is my all-in-one solution for effortless Swagger specification editing and management, with support for multi-file specs, streamlined bundling, and freedom to use your preferred editor.
+This is my all-in-one solution for effortless Swagger specification editing and management, with support for multi-file specs, streamlined bundling, and freedom to use your preferred editor.

 ## Motivation